Virtual open days - Adult Training

 Once they have been accepted on to the programme all apprentices will be required to attend a Lincoln College Induction.
 Apprentices will require access to a tablet/computer to access their e-portfolio (OneFile).

-• Work based assignments and projects to be completed in an e-portfolio (OneFile).
+• Work based assignments and projects.

-• Job shadowing and mentoring, cross training in other departments.
+• Job shadowing and mentoring.

-• Employer led in-house training.
+• Employer led technical training.

 End Point Assessment

 There will be an End Point Assessment (EPA) as the final stage of an Apprenticeship.
-The Apprentice must demonstrate their learning to an independent end point assessor and the overall grade available is distinction, pass or fail.
+The Apprentice must demonstrate their learning to an independent end point assessor and the overall grade available is distinction, merit, pass or fail.

 As an Apprentice, you will pay no course fees.
 However, your employer may have to pay towards your training as well as providing you with a wage.
 All Apprentices must receive a minimum wage of £4.15 per hour within their first year of training from their employer, although they can, and often do, pay more.
 In the second and subsequent years of an Apprenticeship programme, the national minimum wage for your age would apply.